Distortion of Multi-Winner Elections on the Line Metric: The Polar Comparison Rule: General Multi-Winner Voting

-Before proving this theorem, we demonstrate how combining two multi-winner voting rules, each selecting different committee sizes, can achieve a $k$-winner voting rule with low distortion in Subsection \ref{Combining Voting Rules}.
-Subsequently, in Subsection \ref{Polar Comparison Rule for $k=3$}, we generalize the Polar Comparison Rule for $k=3$, also achieving low distortion.
+Before proving this theorem, we demonstrate how combining two multi-winner voting rules, each selecting different committee sizes, yields a $k$-winner voting rule with low distortion in Subsection \ref{Combining Voting Rules}.
+Subsequently, in Subsection \ref{Polar Comparison Rule for $k=3$}, we generalize the Polar Comparison Rule for $k=3$, to achieve a low distortion.